ScriptBasic/WinPBX/docs/CSafeArray Class.md

 # <a name="AccessData"></a>AccessData

-Increments the lock count of an array, and retrieves a pointer to the array data.
+Retrieves a pointer to the array data and increments the lock count of an array.

 ```
 FUNCTION AccessData () AS ANY PTR